rahulpnath/hugoBlog/content/drafts/defaultAzureCredential_from_azure_sdk.markdown

 ### Local Development

-On your local environment DefaultAzureCredential uses the shared token credential from the IDE.
-In case of Visual Studio, you can configure the account to use under Options -> Azure Service Authentication.
-By default the accounts that you use to log in to Visual Studio (does appear here).
+In your local environment, DefaultAzureCredential uses the shared token credential from the IDE.
+In the case of Visual Studio, you can configure the account to use under Options -> Azure Service Authentication.
+By default, the accounts that you use to log in to Visual Studio (does appear here).
 If you have multiple accounts configured set the [SharedTokenCacheUsername](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredentialoptions.sharedtokencacheusername?view=azure-dotnet) property to specify the account to use.

 In my case, I have my hotmail address (associated with my Azure subscription) and my work address added to Visual Studio.
-However when using my hotmail account to access KeyVault or Graph API I ran into this [issue](https://github.com/Azure/azure-sdk-for-net/issues/8658).
-Explicitly adding in a new user to my Azure AD and using that from Visual Studio resolved the issue however.
+However, when using my hotmail account to access KeyVault or Graph API, I ran into this [issue](https://github.com/Azure/azure-sdk-for-net/issues/8658).
+Explicitly adding in a new user to my Azure AD and using that from Visual Studio resolved the issue.

 > I ran into issues when using my Microsoft account, that I use to login to Azure account.
 Adding in a new user to Azure AD and using that from Visual Studio got it working.

 ![](/images/vs_azure_service_authentication.jpg)

-The SharedTokenCacheUsername can be passed into the DefaultAzureCredential using the CredentialOptions as shown below.
+The SharedTokenCacheUsername can be passed into the DefaultAzureCredential using the CredentialOptions, as shown below.
+I am using the [#if DEBUG directive](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-if) to enable this only on debug build.

 ```csharp
 var azureCredentialOptions = new DefaultAzureCredentialOptions();